CV(LEGAL) - FACILITIES CONSTRUCTION

 A governmental contract for general construction, an improvement, a service, or a public works project may not provide for the award of attorney's fees to a district in a dispute in which the district prevails unless the contract provides for the award of attorney's fees to each other party to the contract if that party prevails in the dispute.
 Gov't Code 2252.904

 The term includes a contract to obtain professional services subject to Government Code 2254.
 Gov't Code 2252.151(3)

-A district may not enter into a governmental contract with a company identified on a list prepared and maintained under Government Code 806.051 (companies with business operations in Sudan), 807.051 (companies with business operations in Iran), and 2252.153 (companies known to have contracts with or provide supplies or services to foreign terrorist organization).
+A district may not enter into a governmental contract with a company identified on a list prepared and maintained under Government Code 806.051 (now Government Code 2270.0201) (companies with business operations in Sudan), 807.051 (now Government Code 2270.0102) (companies with business operations in Iran), and 2252.153 (companies known to have contracts with or provide supplies or services to foreign terrorist organization).
 Gov't Code 2252.152

 "Governmental contract" means a contract awarded by a governmental entity for general construction, an improvement, a service, or a public works project or for a purchase of supplies, materials, or equipment.
 The term includes a contract to obtain professional services subject to Government Code 2254.
 Gov't Code 2252.151(3)